alex-s168/etca-vnd-extensions/README.md

 - minimal overhead for scalar floating point code: only overhead is requiring a `setvl` instruction once
 - easy and cheap to implement for scalar floating point
 - vectororized code should be portable
+- vectorized integer loops, even on vlen=1, shouldn't have much overhead compared to scalar integer loops, to hopefully increase vector extension adaption in the future (even if it's just vlen=1), so that programs don't need unvectorized versions of code

 ## Operands
 ### vector register